eldooriomar/PHBS_MLF_2018/README.md

 Using standarized data after PCA.

-Our graph shows the number of neighbors that returns the best accuracy based on the number of features that we have on the dataset.
+Our graph shows the number of neighbors that returns the best accuracy based on the number of features that we have in the dataset.

 ![kfold knn](https://user-images.githubusercontent.com/43052624/48171438-dcfb5c80-e336-11e8-82e7-7f259129e643.png)